 - Create a college access calendar to track: Test dates, fees and deadlines, College application due dates, Financial aid applications and deadlines, Deadlines for requesting recommendation letters, transcripts and other necessary material.
 Ask people at least two weeks before you need them.

-Students will be able to file a 2018–19 FAFSA as early as Oct.
-1, 2017, rather than beginning on Jan.
-1, 2018.
+Students will be able to file a 2020–21 FAFSA as early as Oct.
+1, 2019, rather than beginning on Jan.
+1, 2019.
 The earlier submission date will be a permanent change, enabling students to complete and submit a FAFSA as early as October 1 every year.
+(Make sure you are completing the correct year!)
 You can find information for the FAFSA here

 - Begin to gather information needed to complete applications.